openequella/openEQUELLA/Dev/docs/reactjs.md

 # React JS based front ends

-Rather than a mix of server side components / javascript plumbing / jQuery, the new architecture takes the much cleaner approach of creating the UI completely in Javascript based languages which create [React](https://reactjs.org/) components to interact with the browser DOM.
+Rather than a mix of server side components / JavaScript plumbing / jQuery, the new architecture takes the much cleaner approach of creating the UI completely in JavaScript based languages which create [React](https://reactjs.org/) components to interact with the browser DOM.

-To catch as many problems as early as possible, two typed languages are used to compile to Javascript, rather than raw dynamically type Javascript.
+To catch as many problems as early as possible, two typed languages are used to compile to JavaScript, rather than raw dynamically typed JavaScript.

 - [Purescript](http://www.purescript.org/)
 - [Typescript](https://www.typescriptlang.org/)